Jared-Enck/New-Exercises/Python/Flask/databases/queries.md

 Using the `movies_db` database, write the correct SQL queries for each of these tasks:

 1. The title of every movie.
+    """
+    SELECT title
+    FROM movies;
+    """

 2. All information on the G-rated movies.
+    """
+    SELECT *
+    FROM movies
+    WHERE rating LIKE 'G';
+    """

 3. The title and release year of every movie, ordered with the oldest movie first.
+    """
+    SELECT title, release_year
+    FROM movies
+    GROUP BY title, release_year
+    ORDER BY release_year;
+    """

 4. All information on the 5 longest movies.
+    """
+    SELECT *
+    FROM movies
+    ORDER BY runtime DESC
+    LIMIT 5;
+    """

 5. A query that returns the columns of `rating` and `total`, tabulating the total number of G, PG, PG-13, and R-rated movies.
+    """
+    SELECT rating, COUNT(*) as total
+    FROM movies
+    GROUP BY rating;
+    """

 6. A table with columns of `release_year` and `average_runtime`,
     tabulating the average runtime by year for every movie in the database.
 The data should be in reverse chronological order (i.e. the most recent year should be first).
+    """
+    SELECT release_year, ROUND( AVG(runtime), 2 ) as average_runtime
+    FROM movies
+    GROUP BY release_year
+    ORDER BY release_year DESC;
+    """

 7. The movie title and studio name for every movie in the database.
+    """
+    SELECT title, name as studio_name
+    FROM movies
+    JOIN studios s
+    ON studio_id = s.id;
+    """

 8. The star first name, star last name, and movie title for every matching movie and star pair in the database.
+    """
+    SELECT CONCAT(first_name, ' ', last_name) as star, title
+    FROM stars s
+    JOIN roles r
+    ON s.id = r.star_id
+    JOIN movies m
+    ON r.movie_id = m.id;
+    """

 9. The first and last names of every star who has been in a G-rated movie.
-The first and last name should appear only once for each star, even if they are in several G-rated movies. *IMPORTANT NOTE*: it's possible that there can be two *different* actors with the same name, so make sure your solution accounts for that.
+The first and
+ last name should appear only once for each star, even if they are in several G-rated movies. *IMPORTANT NOTE*: it's possible that there can be two *different* actors with the same name, so make sure your solution accounts for that.
+    """
+    SELECT CONCAT(first_name, ' ', last_name) as star
+    FROM movies m
+    JOIN roles r
+    ON m.id = r.movie_id
+    JOIN stars s
+    ON r.star_id = s.id
+    WHERE m.rating LIKE 'G'
+    GROUP BY star;
+    """

 10. The first and last names of every star along with the number of movies they have been in, in descending order by the number of movies.
 (Similar to #9, make sure that two different actors with the same name are considered separately).
+    """
+    SELECT CONCAT(first_name, ' ', last_name) as star, COUNT(*)
+    FROM movies m
+    JOIN roles r
+    ON m.id = r.movie_id
+    JOIN stars s
+    ON r.star_id = s.id
+    GROUP BY star
+    ORDER BY COUNT(*) DESC;
+    """

 ### The rest of these are bonuses